Mithgol/node-fidonet-jam/README.md

-The **Fidonet JAM** module is able to read headers and texts of Fidonet echomail messages from JAM message bases according to JAM (The Joaquim-Andrew-Mats Message Base Proposal) [quoted in Ru.FTN.Develop.](http://groups.google.com/group/fido7.ru.ftn.develop/msg/e2f5486f80394418)
+The **Fidonet JAM** module is able to read headers and texts of Fidonet echomail messages from JAM message bases according to [the Joaquim-Andrew-Mats Message Base Proposal.](JAM.txt)

 The module is written in JavaScript and requires [Node.js](http://nodejs.org/) (version 0.10 or newer) to run.